arnesson/cordova-plugin-firebase/README.md

 ## in this fork
 ### verifyPhoneNumber (Android only)

-Request a verificationId and send a SMS with a verificatioCode.
+Request a verificationId and send a SMS with a verificationCode.
 Use them to construct a credenial to sign in the user (in your app). https://firebase.google.com/docs/auth/android/phone-auth https://firebase.google.com/docs/reference/js/firebase.auth.Auth#signInWithCredential